guillermoVicenteGonzalez/vue-synth/README.md

 - [ ] Midi capabilities
 - [ ] Effects
 - [ ] Preset saver.
+- [ ] Reverb
+- [ ] Turn test elements into widgets

+  - the view should only be responsible for the data.
+It should contain the layout and pass into it some widgets.
+The card list should be a widget, the effects list should be a widget etc just as the wave displays are.

 - [ ] Start an oscillator stopped (if that makes any sense)
 - [ ] pass options to an audio context